Mariacakovacs/Boiler-Nude/README.md

 * Minify
 * Use Browsersync to live reload your page as you code across devices (Xcode Simulator too)
 * Get the first scss files to get started with simple mixins, variables, fonts.
+* Build a fully styled HTML documentUse sassdoc (gulp integration)
-* Get a cheatsheet
+* Create a cheatsheet with all relevant commands lines
-* Create Git repo and version control your project
+* Create Git repo and version control the project

 # You will need#